anita16lin/EP-353-Anita_Lin/Problem-Set-2/README.md

 9. Problem Set 2.4

 ## Purpose
-Complete the questions in the weekly problem set in order to practice concpets learned in class.
+Complete the questions in the weekly problem set in order to practice concepts learned in class.

 ## Build and Run Commands
 Special commands used were bool, math.h, and pow.